andrewc4662/sep11-freedom-project/README.md

 by Andrew Chacon

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about using code and sftware to makean impat on the world such as an attempt on fixing a big world problem.
+The purpose of this blog is to X.

 ## Content
 For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.